Webinars by Wendy Lee

 Introducing Learning Stories in Practice

 This webinar is an overview of the book.
-Wendy talks about the power of stories and some of the fundamental ideas that she will be exploring in the webinar series.
+Wendy talks about the power of stories and some of the fundamental ideas that she explores in the webinar series.

 Feedback which focuses on what needs to be done can encourage all to believe that they can improve.
 Wendy focuses on assessment for learning, using learning stories.